WoofGrrrr/file-system-broker/README.md

 There are five ways to GRANT access to an extension:

 * When adding a new extension, check the "Grant Access" Checkbox
-* Check the "Grant Access" Checkbox to the left of the extension in the Extensions List
+* Check the "Grant Access" Checkbox to the left of the extension in the Extension List
 * Click the "Grant All" Button in the Actions Sub-Panel of the Extension Action Controls Panel
     * If you do not see the Buttons on the Actions Panel, click the small triangle icon to the left of "Actions".
-* Select one or more extensions in the Extensions List, then click the "Grant Selected" Button in the Actions Sub-Panel of the Extension Action Controls Panel
+* Select one or more extensions in the Extension List, then click the "Grant Selected" Button in the Actions Sub-Panel of the Extension Action Controls Panel
 * Edit the extension:
-    1. Click the "Edit" Icon to the eight of the extension in the Extensions List
+    1. Click the "Edit" Icon to the eight of the extension in the Extension List
     2. Just below the Extension List header, the Extension Editor line will be displayed
     3. Check the "Grant Access" Checkbox to the left of the Extension Name
     4. Click the "Save" Icon to the right of the Extension ID